jairoacademy/springboot-cloud/.github/PULL_REQUEST_TEMPLATE.md

 # How has tested
-Please describe the tests that you ran
+Please describe the tests that you run
 - [ ] Junit
 - [ ] CI